 - The main focus of the management will be short term earnings per shareEarnings Per ShareEarnings Per Share (EPS) is a key financial metric that investors use to assess a company's performance and profitability before investing.
 It is calculated by dividing total earnings or total net income by the total number of outstanding shares.
 The higher the earnings per share (EPS), the more profitable the company is.
 (EPS) if shareholders primacy is followed.
 So management will involve in decisions that will benefit in the short-term and ignore the long-term effect.
 This will be devastating for the corporation.
 A corporation doesn’t have the maturity; it goes on forever.
 So always, long term effect must be seen.

 - This governance will force management to have a high payout ratio.
-So most of the earnings will be distributed in the form of dividendsDividendsDividend is that portion of profit which is distributed to the shareholders of the company as the reward for their investment in the company and its distribution amount is decided by the board of the company and thereafter approved by the shareholders of the company., and no earningsEarningsEarnings are usually defined as the net income of the company obtained after reducing the cost of sales, operating expenses, interest, and taxes from all the sales revenue for a specific time period.
+So most of the earnings will be distributed in the form of dividendsDividendsDividends refer to the portion of business earnings paid to the shareholders as gratitude for investing in the company’s equity., and no earningsEarningsEarnings are usually defined as the net income of the company obtained after reducing the cost of sales, operating expenses, interest, and taxes from all the sales revenue for a specific time period.
 In the case of an individual, it comprises wages or salaries or other payments. will be retained for further growth of the corporation.

 - Management will be shaky to take the optimal risk to earn the optimal return because increasing risk may lead to negative earning also.
 So shareholders will not be benefited in that year.

 The modern economic era considers shareholders’ wealth to be the primary factor for the corporation.
 There is still no law for shareholders’ primacy.
 Shareholder primacy in most places described as “norm” rather than “law.”
 Shareholders’ primacy is taken as a belief in most parts of the world.